NannyML/nannyml/docs/datasets/multiclass.rst

 NannyML provides a synthetic dataset describing a multiclass classification problem, to make it easier to test and document its features.

+To find out what requirements NannyML has for datasets, check out :ref:`Data Requirements<data_requirements>`.

 Problem Description
 ===================